 While general thesaurus-based synonym expansion can be too broad, Manticore allows you to define specific, contextually relevant synonyms for your dataset using wordforms .

-- In the case of misspellings, exact matches are considered more relevant than inexact matches (even if the typo is obvious to the user).
+- For misspellings, exact matches are considered more relevant than fuzzy matches (even if the error is obvious to the user).

-- With synonyms, exact matches are more relevant than synonym matches (even if the word in the query has multiple meanings and the synonym would be the better choice).
+- With synonyms, exact matches are more relevant than synonym matches (even if the query word has multiple meanings and the synonym would be more appropriate).

-Essentially, Manticore hedges the bet on the fuzzy algorithm by displaying the fuzzy matches after the exact matches.
-This is part of Manticore’s robust approach to handling misspellings and variations in search queries.
+Manticore manages this by displaying fuzzy matches after exact matches.
+This is part of Manticore’s comprehensive approach to handling search variations.

 There are also many UI patterns to manage this.
 For example, search engines often add “suggested spellings” just below the search bar.
 Or they offer Autocomplete or Query-Suggestion features, where the user is given suggested queries (and categories) in a dropdown list as they type, which they can choose from as their query.
 Manticore provides comprehensive support for these features as documented in our Autocomplete API .

-Let’s look at practical applications where Manticore’s fuzzy search excels:
+Let’s examine real-world scenarios where Manticore’s fuzzy search excels:

 E-commerce